Trumenba Study among Students (TruSS)

 - You have not previously received any MenB vaccines.

 - You do not have an illness or condition that makes giving a blood sample inadvisable.

-- Everyone in the study will complete three in-person study visits over 18 months.
+- Everyone in the study will complete two in-person study visits over seven months.

 - During these visits, you will complete a questionnaire, give a copy of your vaccination records, and give a small sample of blood.